Marianne J. Legato

 At its core, gender-specific medicine is the science of how normal human biology differs between men and women and how the diagnosis and treatment of disease differs as a function of gender.
 Dr. Legato’s discoveries and those of her colleagues have led to a personalization of medicine that assists doctors worldwide in understanding the difference in normal function of men and women and in their sex-specific experiences of the same diseases.

-She began her work in gender-specific medicine by authoring the first book on women and heart disease, The Female Heart: The Truth About Women and Coronary Artery Disease, which won the Blakeslee Award of the American Heart Association.
+She began her work in gender-specific medicine by authoring the first book on women and heart disease, The Female Heart: The Truth About Women and Coronary Artery Disease (Simon & Schuster, 1992), which won the Blakeslee Award of the American Heart Association.
 Because of this research, the cardiovascular community began to include women in clinical trials affirming the fact that the risk factors, symptoms, and treatment of the same disease can be significantly different between the sexes.
 Convinced that the sex-specific differences in coronary artery disease were not unique, Dr. Legato began a wide-ranging survey of all medical specialties and published the first textbook on gender-specific medicine, The Principles of Gender-Specific Medicine.
 The second edition appeared in December 2009.
-The third edition won the Prose Award for the best book published in 2017 in the field of clinical medicine.
-She is currently working on the fourth edition.
-Her latest book, The Plasticity of Sex is being released this year (2020) by the Academic Press.
+The third edition won the PROSE Award (Professional and Scholarly Excellence Award, presented by the Association of American Publishers (AAP)'s PSP Division) for the best book published in 2017 in the field of clinical medicine.
+The fourth edition was published in 2023.
+Her latest book, The Plasticity of Sex was released in 2020 by the Academic Press, which also won a PROSE Award.
 She also founded the first scientific journals publishing new studies in the field, The Journal of Gender-Specific Medicine, and a newer version, Gender Medicine, both listed in the Index Medicus of the National Library of Medicine.
-She is currently writing a history of gender-specific medicine at the request of the Academic Press.
-Dr. Legato is the founder and editor-in-chief of the official journal of the Foundation, Gender and the Genome.
-The journal published by Sage, launched in the WINTER 2016.

 Dr. Legato is the author of several other books for the lay public including What Women Need to Know (Simon & Schuster, 1997), Eve’s Rib (Harmony Books, 2002), Why Men Never Remember and Women Never Forget (Rodale, 2005) and most recently, Why Men Die First (Palgrave, 2008).
 Her books have been translated into 28 languages to date.